pete-mcd/petemcdonald.co/content/en/posts/the-story-of-white-hall-centre.md

 ---
-title: 'The Story of White Hall Centre'
+title: 'The Story of White Hall Centre: Outdoor Education across the Decades'
 date: 2018-01-01
 draft: false
 ---